Pin Grading Info

 Every artist has a different system for pin grading!

-Because there is no universal grading system one person may assign a different grade for various flaws than another so my system may not match others.
-I use my own judgement and don't ever guarantee flawless pins as I don't deal in collectors grades, those are very hard come by in a product with hand filled enamels especially with specialty pins with springs or other effects that require extra handling/assembling!
+Because there is no universal grading system, one person may assign a different grade for various flaws than another, so my system may not match others'.
+I use my own judgement and don't ever guarantee flawless pins, as I don't deal in collector's grades.
+Those are very hard to come by in a product with hand filled enamels, especially with specialty pins that have springs or other effects that require extra handling/assembling!

 You may not request any specific flaw type, they are sent at random.

 Collector/S grades: I do not deal in these or sort out pristine, 100% perfect, flawless pins.
-There is usually only a couple of these in any batch if any due to the hand-made nature.
+There are usually only a couple of these in any batch (if any), due to the hand-made nature.
 These will simply be lucky pulls for those ordering Normal grades.

-Don't ask me for S grade/perfect pins.
-If you REALLY want a top-tier pin you may want to consider purchasing multiple of the design and picking the best of the lot but I don't guarantee anything.
+Please don't ask me for S grade/perfect pins.
+If you REALLY want a top-tier pin, you may want to consider purchasing multiple of the design and pick the best of the lot, but I don't guarantee anything.

-Normal Grades: These are pins with little to no flaws detected upon grading.
-I don't guarantee normal grades are flawless and they may sometimes have a couple specks, metal imperfections, superficial scratches, enamel/metal dent, or other small imperfections.
-In special effect pins with moving parts it is common to also have some marks where the layered pins glide across each other.
+Normal Grades: These are pins with little-to-no flaws detected upon grading.
+I don't guarantee normal grades are flawless and they may sometimes have a couple specks, metal imperfections, superficial scratches, enamel/metal dents, or other small imperfections generally in non-central/facial areas.
+In special effect pins with moving parts, it is common to also have some marks where the layered pins glide across each other, and these marks are not considered flaws.

-B grades: These are pins with one or more flaws noticed upon grading that are a bit too much to sell at regular rates but are still not usually too noticeable at a glance as determined by my own judgement.
+B grades: These are pins with one or more flaws noticed upon grading that are a bit too much to sell at regular rates, as determined by my own judgement.

 Flaws may include any one of or combination of: specks/bubbles/dents in enamel, over/under fills, small areas of missing enamel, miscolored fills, scratches, metal irregularities/bumps/bent parts, or other similar imperfections at a degree I feel is too severe for normal grade.
-Some multi-layered pins spring parts may be crooked/loose/janky.
+Some multi-layered pins spring parts may be crooked/loose/janky but still attached and functional.

 C Grades: These are pins I would consider semi-severely flawed.
 This may include any of the above listed B-grade flaws to a more severe degree or in greater numbers and sometimes in more crucial areas like faces.
 May also include large areas of missing enamel or other more severe flaws.
 C grades are generally noticeable right away.